Georg Friedrich Haas album: Violin Concerto No. 2 and de terrae fine

 Except for Iannis Xenakis, who died in 2001, the composers on this album are all artists with whom I’ve had wonderful collaborative friendships.
 We have worked together and they heard me perform these pieces live.
 The works by Burns, Sigman and Rowe were composed for me, and I was involved at certain stages of the pieces’ progress.
 While most of the works are essentially “dark”, having an overall atmosphere of anxiety, danger or sadness, each piece also has elements that affirm a sense of warmth, hope or clarity.
 The pieces on the CD are ordered in a way that I feel illuminates the interplay between dark and light in these pieces, and also the different ways in which the composers used the resources of microtonality, noise and electronics.

 Iannis Xenakis (1922-2001), a Greek/French citizen, was not only a musician, but an engineer, architect, mathematician and author of major theoretical works on music.
 In his compositions, he incorporated ideas stemming from his scientific interests, pioneering electronic music, and applying stochastic and aleatoric processes, and set and game theory.
 While his works derive from highly cerebral concepts and treat sounds as objects put through experimental processes, the results are often surprisingly visceral and emotional.
 Tension and excitement build up as layers accumulate and clash, and the combination of control and disorder in the rhythm creates a wild sense of motion.
 Xenakis wrote “Mikka S” in 1976 following his first solo violin work, “Mikka” of 1971.
 Both pieces are based mainly on the glissando, a sliding pitch effect.
 Whereas “Mikka” consists of a single line, “Mikka S” ups the ante with two contrapuntal lines that move independently.
-At times, this requires extreme physical flexibility, as the violinist’s fingers must converge and cross directions, or stretch across strings.
-The two lines are in almost constant motion and frequently create a buzzing microtonal friction, but they coincide now and then on momentarily consonant intervals.
+At times, this requires extreme physical flexibility, as the violinist’s fingers must converge and cross directions, or stretch large distances and across strings.
+The two lines of music are in almost constant motion and frequently create a buzzing microtonal friction, but they coincide now and then on momentarily consonant intervals.
 Toward the end of the piece, the energy of the constant sliding erupts into boisterous bowed attacks and jagged, short glissandos.

 Oscar Bianchi’s Semplice is a sparkling, virtuosic work in which fleet lightness subtly shades into something more anxious and spiky.
 Written in a relatively conventional violinistic style, with spiccato flourishes and flights to the upper registers, the piece’s short phrases take on a somewhat more aggressive cast in its middle section, in which microtonal intervals pervade the music and the scratchy noise of ponticello adds an edge of prickliness.
 Bianchi’s note: